Life as a disabled person is unpredictable. Accessibility isn’t a sure thing.

 Follow your streams.
 Literally.
 It sounds strange, but you may need to take a hand mirror, position it so you can see, and let out some pee.
 This will definitively show you where your urethra is!

-Before placing Spouti™, make sure the cup and your vulva are dry to ensure that you do not experience irritation.
+Before placing Spouti™, make sure you are reasonably dry and clean to ensure that you do not experience irritation.

 If someone’s placing it for you, try lying on your side with your legs in a “sitting” position!
 This way, your legs stay closed and Spouti™ stays in.